emailjs/emailjs-tcp-socket/README.md

 socket.send(data)
 ```

 Send an ArrayBuffer across the network.
-Backpressure is handled via buffering inside the socket.
+Backpressure is handled in the actual underlying socket implementations.

 ## Events